Clifford Edward Stokley - Riverhead News Review

 Mr. Stokley completed the 11th grade, married Rose (Atkins) Stokley and worked at Crescent Duck Farm.
 Family said he enjoyed basketball, football and Jakes 58.

-Predeceased by his siblings Donnell Stokley, Brenda Stokley and Doretha Griffin, Mr. Stokley is survived by his wife Rose of Riverhead; daughter Patrice Stokley of Riverhead; siblings Roy Stokley of Riverhead, Tony Stokley of N.C., Mary Williams of N.C. and Roy Beasley of N.C.; and one grandchild.
+Predeceased by his siblings Donnell Stokley, Brenda Stokley and Doretha Griffin, Mr. Stokley is survived by his wife, Rose, of Riverhead; daughter Patrice Stokley of Riverhead; siblings Roy Stokley of Riverhead and Tony Stokley, Mary Williams and Roy Beasley, all of North Carolina; and one grandchild.

-A memorial will be held Jan.
-25 at 1 p.m. at Galilee Church of God in Christ in Riverhead.
-McLaughlin Heppner Funeral Home of Riverhead assisted the family.
+A memorial will be held Saturday, Jan.
+25, at 1 p.m. at Galilee Church of God in Christ in Riverhead.
+McLaughlin Heppner Funeral Home of Riverhead is assisting the family.